vista-/ripe91-workshop/README.md

 containerlab tools vxlan create --remote <VXLAN hub address> --id <VNI> --link r3-ext --src-port 14789 --port 14789
 ```

-The VXLAN Hub's IP address and the VNI will be provided during the workshop.
+_The VXLAN Hub's IP address and the VNI will be provided during the workshop._

 The VXLAN hub the tunnel connects to is a custom-written VXLAN switch implementation, which can be found here: https://github.com/vista-/vxlan-hub
 Note that we don't use the default VXLAN port, 4789, as it is blocked by many cloud providers.

 ![Workshop topology version 3](images/topology3.png)

 Finally, we can start configuring things!

 The "IX" LAN is 10.255.0.0/24, and each "IX" participants' "IX"-facing interface is numbered as 10.255.0.**X**.
-The ASN used on the "IX" is the one used on `r3`, so AS65000+**X**.
+The ASN used on the "IX" is the same one used on `r3`, so AS65000+**X**.

-There is a route server running on 10.255.0.254, with AS65000.
+There is a route server running on 10.255.0.254, peering as AS65000.

 Your task is to set up BGP peering with both the "IX" route server and set up bilateral sessions with other participants as well, and successfully ping their `c2` clients!

+> [!TIP]
+> Hints:
-Hint1: Make sure you can ping the "IX" route server before doing any further configuration.
+> - Make sure you can ping the "IX" route server before doing any further configuration.
-Hint2: By default, FRR only accepts the remote AS as the first AS in the path, there's a knob to adjust this.
+> - By default, FRR only accepts the remote AS as the first AS in the path, there's a knob to adjust this.
-Hint3: You might need to redistribute routes on `r1` from BGP into OSPF in order to successfully route through to `r2`, through which `c2` is connected.
+> - You need to redistribute routes on `r1` from BGP into OSPF in order to advertise others' client subnets to `r2`.
+Alternatively, point the route 10.0.0.0/8 on `r2` to `r1`.

+> [!CAUTION]
-If you feel the need to redeploy, make sure to do `containerlab tools vxlan destroy` before destroying the lab!
+> If you feel the need to redeploy, make sure to do `containerlab tools vxlan destroy` before destroying the lab!
+Forgetting to do this might leave a dangling VXLAN tunnel on the Linux Netlink side of things.

 To verify your work, check out BGP sessions, route tables, and pings to others' `c2` clients: